-Funding for 2013/14 is still available!
-Please note that our extended deadline to submit a project proposal is May 31, 2013; however, projects will be funded on a first-come, first-served basis, depending on funding availability.
+Our current deadline for submitting a new project proposal is November 29, 2013, and projects will be funded on a first-come, first-served basis, depending on funding availability.
 Apply now to the Science and Technology Internship Program.

 How it works

 The Science and Technology Internship Program (STIP) provides an opportunity to recent graduates in science or engineering to gain relevant and meaningful work experiences within their field of studies.